Toasted01/Dizplai-Poll-WebApp/README.md

 Connect to http://localhost:3000 to view the front end react app.
 You will be presented with one of the polls.
 Read the question then select an option and hit submit.
-The screen will update to show the percentage of times each answer was chosen.
+The page will change to display the percentage popularity of each option